-When looking for family friendly accommodation in Croatia I really wanted to find places that were spacious, central to public transport and within walking distance to everywhere we wanted to visit – the number one key to easy backpacking in Croatia with kids was to select accommodation that was right in the heart of each town or city.
+When looking for family-friendly accommodation in Croatia I really wanted to find places that were spacious, central to public transport and within walking distance to everywhere we wanted to visit – the number one key to easy backpacking in Croatia with kids was to select the accommodation that was right in the heart of each town or city.

 Croatia is no different to the rest of the world when it comes to the explosion of private holiday rentals which made it so easy to book sprawling apartments to accommodate a family of four.

 Airbnb and booking.com provided us with so many options, and for almost our entire trip we stayed in amazingly clean, comfortable and spacious apartments often with two or three bedrooms, full kitchens, a laundry and picturesque balconies which meant we always felt at home.

 The owners that we met along the way were all exceptionally friendly and polite and helped us with tips and advice on how best to enjoy our stay which is a nice added bonus of staying with locals.

 For something a little different in Zadar we decided to give the revamped Zaton Holiday Resort a go to experience a traditional European campground.
 While the cabin we were in was very compact and required getting changed on the bed as there was no floor space to actually stand and get dressed – it was spotless, and the beds were comfortable.

 What you pay for when you come to these holiday resorts, however, is the access to the ‘village’ and facilities.
 At Zaton HR the real drawcard are the new pools which were fantastic.
 We barely left the pools for about three days with multiple levels of pools as well as an excellent splash park and water slides section.

 Our kids definitely had a fantastic time, and we got to kick back and unwind while the kids splashed about endlessly.